kris-kuiper/JS-Validator/README.md

 ## Date formatting
 JS Validator has multiple date validation rules that require a date format parameter.
 The following characters are recognized in the format parameter string:
 ```
-Y:  	A full numeric representation of a year, 4 digits           	Examples: 1999 or 2003
+Y  	A full numeric representation of a year, 4 digits           	Examples: 1999 or 2003
-y:  	A two digit representation of a year                        	Examples: 99 or 03
+y  	A two digit representation of a year                        	Examples: 99 or 03
-n:  	Numeric representation of a month, without leading zeros    	1 through 12
+n  	Numeric representation of a month, without leading zeros    	1 through 12
-m:  	Numeric representation of a month, with leading zeros       	01 through 12
+m  	Numeric representation of a month, with leading zeros       	01 through 12
-d:  	Day of the month, 2 digits with leading zeros               	01 to 31
+d  	Day of the month, 2 digits with leading zeros               	01 to 31
-j:  	Day of the month without leading zeros                  	1 to 31
+j  	Day of the month without leading zeros                  	1 to 31
-g:  	12-hour format of an hour without leading zeros             	1 through 12
+g  	12-hour format of an hour without leading zeros             	1 through 12
-G:  	24-hour format of an hour without leading zeros             	0 through 23
+G  	24-hour format of an hour without leading zeros             	0 through 23
-h:  	12-hour format of an hour with leading zeros                	01 through 12
+h  	12-hour format of an hour with leading zeros                	01 through 12
-H:  	24-hour format of an hour with leading zeros                	00 through 23
+H  	24-hour format of an hour with leading zeros                	00 through 23
-i:  	Minutes with leading zeros                                  	00 to 59
+i  	Minutes with leading zeros                                  	00 to 59
-s:  	Seconds, with leading zeros                                 	00 through 59
+s  	Seconds, with leading zeros                                 	00 through 59
 ```